ralt/multiple-select-auto-complete/README.md

 Multiple select elements are especially hard when there are a lot of items in it, this plugin is there to enhance the user experience.

-Will be a jQuery plugin.
+This is a jQuery plugin.

 Contributors
 ---